nhanph/BMME_480_Pham/README.md

 - Try combining these 4.
 - Submit to Kaggle

+## HW6
+- Perform PCA to get 2 components
+- Doing K-Mean on the transformed dataset
+- Pick the appropriate k.

 ## Course Project
 - Add initial analysis
 - Try different methods in both classification and regression